MusaSakizci/Balyoz/README.md

 # Balyoz
 Balyoz is used to download the readings of the words.
+Google translate API is used (gTTS)